ram-capiot/tone-analyzer/README.md

 * An account at [Salesforce](https://login.salesforce.com/)
 * A custom contact field `CutomerTone__c` on [Salesforce](https://login.salesforce.com/).
 See [here](https://help.salesforce.com/HTViewHelpDoc?id=adding_fields.htm) to create a custom field on any Salesforce object.

+### <a name="flow-steps"> Flow steps:
+1. Receive a mail from the configured mail box using Mule IMAP connector.
+Once a mail is received, the current Mule Message contains eamil body as `payload` and customer mail address as an inbound header `fromAddress`.
+2. Enrich the current Mule Message with the Salesforce contact id corresponding to the `fromAddress` retrieved above.
+The enriched Mule Message, now contanins, a flow variable `contactId` which holds the Salesforce contact id corresponding to the customer mail address.
+3. Post the mail body held in the current `payload` to the IBM Tone Analyzer service.
+The Tone Analyzer service gives a json response, representing tone of the mail, in case of success.
+[See]() here for a sample response
+4. Calculate the tone based on the rule described here.
+As of now, we are interested only on **Emotion Tone**.
+The Emotion Tone has three children tones named **Cheerfulness**, **Negative** and **Anger**.
+Each of these tones has an attribute called `normalized_score` representing the value of the tone.
+If the sum of `normalized_score`s of Negative and Anger tones is greater than Cheerfulness tone then we consider the tone of the customer is **Angry** otherwise **Normal**.
+5. Update the Salesforce Contact corresponding to the contact id held in the flow variable `contactId`, with the tone calculated above.

 ### <a name="tone-analyzer"></a>tone-analyzer flow:
 Below is the main flow that receives an incoming mail from a customer.
 ```xml